LINOSNCHENA/JAVA-Microservices-in-Springboot-and-Angular/README.md

-# TWO PARTS MICROSERVICES AS BACKEND & FRONTEND APIs
+# SIMPLE MICROSERVICE AS BACKEND & FRONTEND APIs

 The purpose of this application is to create a full-stack simple application by combining two of the current popular frameworks.
 Angular, Spring-Boot and three different databases.
 The implementation works with three types of databases.Several CRUD operations are implemented and exploited using three different databases